 Main considerations for e-book services:

-We have identified 4 Top Picks as the cream of the crop when it comes to e-book service providers based on price, selection, and device flexibility.
+The following are our 4 Top Picks as the cream of the crop when it comes to e-book service providers based on price, selection, and device flexibility.

 Top 4 Picks

 Kindle Unlimited Monthly price $9.99